 Caitlyn S. Smith is in the litigation practice group of Rudman Winchell.
 She concentrates on Family and Criminal Law.
 Caitlyn is an accomplished, aggressive litigator with an unfailing dedication to her clients.
 She establishes strong, lasting client relationships.

-Caitlyn is in the litigation practice group of Rudman Winchell and concentrates on Family and Criminal Law.
-Caitlyn is an accomplished and aggressive litigator who has an unfailing dedication to her clients.
-She establishes strong and lasting client relationships by committing herself to understanding each client’s specific needs and delivering service tailored to meet those needs.
-Caitlyn has a passion in assisting people through some of the most difficult times in their lives by providing strong advocacy and compassionate advice.
+By committing herself to understanding each client’s specific needs, she delivers services tailored to meet those needs.
+Caitlyn’s passion is assisting people through some of the most difficult times in their lives by providing strong advocacy and compassionate advice.

-Caitlyn is a rostered Guardian ad litem and takes appointments as a GAL in various courts throughout the State of Maine.
+Caitlyn is a rostered Guardian ad litem.
+She takes appointments as a GAL in various courts throughout the State of Maine.
 Caitlyn is also a board member of the Penobscot County Bar Association, a member of the Maine Association of Criminal Defense Attorneys, John Waldo Ballou Inn of Court, and the Maine State Bar Association.

 Areas of practice: